 3D Foldable Lighted Spheres

 For a minimalistic look, consider these 3D lighted spheres.
 The hollow design promotes a less-is-more vibe, while the lights add a touch of holiday spirit.
 Place these spheres on your front lawn or hang in a tree using the affixed metal top loops.
 For some more sphere ideas, this disco Christmas decor offers another sparkly look.

 Vintage decor is effortlessly stylish, so incorporate it into outdoor Christmas decorations.
 This vintage Christmas tree sign perched atop a wooden crate filled with pine branches and old ice skates is a quaint porch decoration we can get behind.

 Toy soldiers are holiday classics and they look right at home near these beautiful topiaries.
 We also love the way the garland is draped above the door.
-Take a look at these DIY Christmas decorations that won’t cost you an arm and a leg.

 Double Christmas Garland